About the Equitable Zoning Project

 Phase 1: Zoning Review

-In the first step of the project, Connections hired ZoneCo to complete a comprehensive analysis of the existing city of Evanston Zoning Code.
-In their analysis, ZoneCo found Evanston's zoning code to be relatively restrictive, with a emphasis on preserving property values and community character and little attention to equity and access to affordable housing.
+Joining Forces conducted its own review of the City zoning code to see if it could be contributing to housing costs, perpetuating socio-economic and racial segregation, and supporting inequities.
+After finding problematic elements in the code, we engaged the zoning consultancy ZoneCo LLC to review the code and to confirm or correct our findings.
+ZoneCo also found Evanston's zoning code to be restrictive, with an emphasis on preserving property values and community character and little attention to equity and access to affordable housing.
 You can read the summary of the ZoneCo report here.

 Phase 2: Community Input

-The next step is to engage in a community dialog around those most impacted by the current, restrictive zoning code.
-Connects awarded $5,000 grants to seven community organizations to help design, organize, and implement a process for gaining input from community members on the impact of the current zoning code and how to create more equitable zoning code.
+Therefore, we awarded $5,000 grants to seven community organizations to help design, organize, and implement a process for gaining input from community members on the impact of the current zoning code and how to create more equitable zoning code.
+Those partners included:

 Other participants in the project include: